Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Introduction

-In the field of explainable AI (XAI) for healthcare, established methods like SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified} and Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016should} have been applied to predict ESRD, laying a strong foundation for enhancing the interpretability of deep learning models.
-However, relying solely on a single source of data — whether claims or clinical — restricts the ability to fully understand the complexity and variability of CKD progression across a diverse patient population and predict ESRD, thereby limiting the real-world applicability of these models.

-This study aims to bridge this gap by developing a robust and comprehensive framework that not only utilizes clinical or claims data in isolation but also harnesses the combined strengths of these integrated data sets.
-At the same time, by minimizing the observation window needed for accurate prediction, our framework integrates clinical relevance with a practical, patient-centered focus.
-This approach enhances predictive accuracy and clinical utility, enabling more informed decision-making and ultimately improving patient outcomes.
+This study bridges a critical gap by developing a framework that utilizes integrated clinical and claims data rather than isolated data sources.
+By minimizing the observation window needed for accurate predictions, our approach balances clinical relevance with patient-centered practicality.
+This integration enhances both predictive accuracy and clinical utility, enabling more informed decision-making to improve patient outcomes.